 Tip 1 – Select the right type of KiwiSaver fund

 The type of fund most suitable for you depends on how many years you have to invest – that would be how many years until you’re 65 (given KiwiSaver is a retirement savings scheme), or how many years until you buy your first home if you intend to use KiwiSaver for that purpose.
+Use the below table as a very rough starting point for thinking about what type of fund you should be in:

 |Years to invest||Fund type|

-|0-5||Conservative (mostly invested in cash and bonds)|
+|0 ~ 5||Conservative (mostly invested in cash and bonds)|

-|5-10||Balanced (evenly split between bonds/shares)|
+|5 ~ 10||Balanced (evenly split between bonds/shares)|

-|10+||Growth (mostly invested in shares)|
+|~ 10+||Growth (mostly invested in shares)|

 Why is the type of fund you select so important?
 Let’s say you’re 30 years old, so you have 35 years until retirement.
 Assuming you start with $0 in your KiwiSaver account, and your contributions total $5,000 per year, at 65 years old your KiwiSaver account would be worth the following for each fund type: